Thomasjkeel/UKCEH_Summer_School/README.md

 ## Introduction to the Workshops
 This series of four interactive workshops is designed to introduce participants to data-driven approaches in hydrological science.
 Each session focuses on a specific aspect of working with hydrological data, from modelling concepts to accessing, exploring, and applying datasets in research contexts.

+### Workshop 0: Intro to Git
+**Facilitators:** *Simon Stanley*
+This workshop will have hands-on Git exercises designed to help you practice essential version control skills.
+It covers common workflows such as branching, merging, resolving conflicts, and using GitHub for collaboration.
+The GitHub repo used for this workshop is [intro-to-git-exercises](https://github.com/NERC-CEH/intro-to-git-exercises).

 ### Workshop 1: Approaches to Hydrological Modelling
 **Facilitators:** *Nathan Rickards | Helen Baron*